themuffinator/VibeyMapTools/docs/qbsp.rst

    Avoid deleting the .prt file on leaking maps.

-.. option:: -maxedges n

-   The max number of edges/vertices on a single face before it is split into another face.
-0 means unlimited.

-   Default is 0 for Q2, and 64 for Q1.

-.. option:: -worldextent n

-   Explicitly provide world extents; 0 will auto-detect.
-Default 0.

-.. option:: -forceprt1

-   Force a PRT1 output file even if PRT2 is required for vis.

 .. option:: -objexport

    Export the map file as .OBJ models during various compilation phases.